 After two earlier successful pilot projects, the then Secretary of State for Asylum and Migration, Maggie De Block, decided in 2012 to launch a structural resettlement program, which effectively started in 2013.

 Resettlement in the world

-UNHCR estimates the number of persons throughout the world who need resettlement in 2020, at 1.44 million, among whom 40 % are Syrian refugees, 14 % are refugees from South Sudan and 11 % are refugees from the Democratic Republic of the Congo.
+UNHCR estimates the number of persons in need of resettlement in 2022 at 1.44 million world-wide, including 42 % Syrian refugees, 10 % refugees from the Democratic Republic of Congo and 9 % from South Sudan.

 Resettlement and the EU

 In 2020, all EU+ countries (the EU + Norway and Switzerland) resettled a total number of 9,090 refugees, a clear decrease due to the Corona epidemic.
 In 2019, this number amounted to 22,100, in 2018 to 24,830.